 Pursuant to C.R.S.
 12-64-110, all licenses must be renewed or reinstated pursuant to a schedule established by the director of the division of registrations within the department of regulatory agencies.
 If a person fails to renew his or her license pursuant to the schedule established by the director of the division of registrations, such license shall expire.
 Any person whose license has expired is subject to the penalties.

 C.R.S.
-12-64-110 provides that the board may by rule waive the payment of the registration renewal fee of a licensed veterinarian during the period when s/he is on active duty with any branch of the armed services of the United States, not to exceed the longer of three years or the duration of a national emergency.
+12-64-110 provides that the board, by rule, may waive a licensed veterinarian’s renewal fee while he or she is on active duty with any branch of the armed services of the United States.
+The period during which the renewal fee is waived cannot exceed the longer of three years or the duration of a national emergency.

 C.R.S.
 12-64-110 provides that in order to obtain license renewal, each licensee, except as otherwise provided, is required to complete a board-approved veterinary continuing educational program of at least 32 hours biennially.
 The board has the authority to excuse licensees, as groups or individuals, from biennially continuing educational requirements for a good and sufficient reason.